cireneirbo/dream-of-electric-sheep/README.md

 # Dream Of Electric Sheep
-A web service that notifies users of their specified cryptocurrencies when a significant change in value is detected.
+A web service that notifies users of their specified cryptocurrency alerts when a significant change in value is detected.
 Notifications can be either with email or text.
 Utilizes React with ASP.net Core.

 <b>What the project does</b>